p-ranav/result/README.md

 }
 ```

 At a module level, creating aliases can be particularly helpful.
-Errors found in a specific module often have the same `Err` type, so a single alias can succinctly define all associated Results.
+Errors found in a specific module often have the same `Err` type, so a single alias can succinctly define all associated `Results`.

 ```cpp
 #include <iostream>